On the symmetry behind duality: Ko-spaces

 ($\Leftarrow$).
 Let $X$ be a poset with the property in the statement, let $\K$ be the closure of $\{\u x\mid x \in X\}$ under codirected intersection and $\O$ the closure of $\{X \setminus \d x \mid x \in X\}$ under directed unions. $\K$ and $\O$ are sets of upsets, $\K$ is closed under codirected intersections and $\O$ under directed unions, and $\K$ contains all principal upsets and $\O$ all complements of principal downsets.
 The property in the statement gives double compactness. \end{proof}

-\begin{remark} All dcpos and all co-dcpos (= order duals of dcpos) are the underlying posets of some ko-space.
+\begin{remark}[Examples of underlying posets] All dcpos and all co-dcpos (= order duals of dcpos) are the underlying posets of some ko-space.
 The same is true for $\Z$, which is neither a dcpo nor a co-dcpo.
 Examples of posets that are not the underlying poset of any ko-space are $\Q$ and the chain with $\omega^\op$ on top of $\omega$. \end{remark}